Transformer

 cycle_symmetrize Create a transformer that cycle-symmetrizes a function.

-deduplicate Create a transformer that removes elements from a list if they occur
+deduplicate Create a transformer that removes elements from a list if they occur earlier in the list as well.

 derivative Create a transformer that derives self w.r.t the variable x.

-expand Create a transformer that expands products and powers.
+expand Create a transformer that expands products and powers

 factor Create a transformer that factors the expression over the rationals.

-for_each Create a transformer that applies a transformer chain to every argument of the arg() function.
+for_each Create a transformer that applies a transformer chain to every argument of the arg() function

 from_coeff Create a transformer that extracts a rational polynomial from a coefficient.

-linearize Create a transformer that linearizes a function, optionally extracting symbols
+linearize Create a transformer that linearizes a function, optionally extracting symbols as well.

 map Create a transformer that applies a Python function.